 Our beliefs about money shape our financial reality.
 If we believe that we’re not worthy of wealth or that it’s impossible to achieve financial success, those beliefs will become self-fulfilling prophecies.

 Most of us have lived our lives thinking we’re a certain kind of person and that we have certain, limited opportunities in life.
-Fortunately, the beliefs that we have about ourselves are not always true.
-Therefore, it’s important to let go of those limiting beliefs and embark on a journey toward your dreams.
+But our beliefs about ourselves aren’t always true.
+Fortunately, we can change our beliefs and create a new financial reality for ourselves.

 7 limiting beliefs about money